Table of Contents

 Another benefit of ordering your medication from a Canadian pharmacy is convenience.
 Medication can be ordered over the phone or online.
 You can contact us via phone, mail, email, text, and fax.

 Many of our customers are elderly, have mobility issues, live rurally, have multiple residences, or find it difficult to get to a local pharmacy.
 Other customers may have busy lives or don’t want the chore of regular trips to a pharmacy.
 Ordering from a Canadian pharmacy is hassle-free and the medication is shipped directly to your door.
 Many customers order a 90-day supply of their medication and we can contact you before your prescription ends to remind you to refill so that there is no pause in your treatment.
+We also offer an educational base on Canadian pharmacies to answer any other questions you may have.

 When you order your medication through My Drug Center, you have the option of buying your medication from pharmacies and fulfillment centers across Canada and the rest of the world.
 Don’t worry if your prescription is unavailable from our Canadian fulfillment center.
 If this is the case, we may be able to source the same medication from another country, such as the United Kingdom or New Zealand.